iehgit/parrotflume/README.md

 - The name "ParrotFlume" is inspired by the exhaustion of all slightly less silly names by different projects, and the title of a paper called "On the Dangers of Stochastic Parrots: Can Language Models Be Too Big? 🦜"[¹](https://dl.acm.org/doi/10.1145/3442188.3445922).
 - Special thanks to the developers of [llama.cpp](https://github.com/ggerganov/llama.cpp), which works nicely as a backend for ParrotFlume.

+## FAQ

+### Is it dead?

+No no he's not dead, he's, he's restin'!
+Remarkable bird, the Norwegian Blue, idn'it, ay?
+Beautiful plumage!

 ---